sara-sabr/ITStrategy/presentations/en/2019-11-05-Working-in-the-open.md

 - Some people are new at this
 - Welcome people from everywhere
 - Set a Code of Conduct
-  - Should include a link to the Public Servant's Values and Ethics0
+  - Should include a link to the Public Servant's Values and Ethics

 --